OWASP/www-chapter-jaipur/index.md

 ---
 <!-- ![OWASP Jaipur Logo](/assets/images/logo.png)<br> -->
 <b>Welcome to the OWASP Jaipur chapter homepage.
 We conduct regular meetups to discuss, learn and implement our skills in the field of web & app security.
-OWASP Jaipur's meetings are FREE & OPEN to all who're interested in the information & cyber security domain! </b>
+OWASP Jaipur's meetings are FREE & OPEN to everyone who's interested in the information & cyber security domain! </b>

 ## Become a Speaker<br>